cjmielke/RxRx19-analysis/README.md

 With these embedding vectors, we have a birds-eye view that only partially reveals the cells underlying state, but its still useful!
 Its also much cheaper than more direct measurements, such as single-cell sequencing to determine gene expression levels.

-For drug repurposing, it is useful to consider the idea that the underlying cell state is perturbed by that drug.
-Furthermore, insults such as viral infection will also perturb this state.

-For drug repurposing, its useful to consider that both disease insults (like covid infection) and drug exposure will perturb the underlying cellular state, and hopefully shift the images enough to show a clear perturbation in the embedding vector.
-To find drugs for COVID19, what we need to define is some kind of baseline homeostatis of the cells.
+For drug repurposing, its useful to consider that both disease insults (like covid infection) and drug exposure will perturb the underlying cellular state, and hopefully shift the images enough to show a clear perturbation in the embedding space.
+To find drugs for COVID19, what we need to define is some kind of "baseline homeostatis" of the cells.
 Later, if we find drugs that return infected cells to that homeostasis, they may be viable candidates.

 ## Preliminary exploration